UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Geometry Sky View Factor Calculator.rst

      Closes the plugin.

 * Output
      16 files (geoTIFF) will be saved if vegetation DSM is used.
 Otherwise, 5 SVFs are saved.
-If the option using 145 patches is tick in, a *.npz is also written to disk.
+If the option using 153 patches is ticked, a *.npz is also written to disk.
 This file can later be used in the (`SOLWEIG model <SOLWEIG>`).
 .. list-table::
    :widths: 30 70
    :header-rows: 1